media-admin/macoffice/cms/wp-content/plugins/backwpup/readme.txt

 Release Date: March 30, 2020

 * Fixed: Error Notices CSS is loaded on all pages and overwrite the color of other plugins notices
-* Updated: License system update for premium version (Pro version)
+* Updated: (Pro) License system update for premium version

 = Version 3.7.0 =
 Release Date: Nov 27, 2019